chanthakoun2002/game-dev-project-2d-isometric-rpg/README.md

 - allow the player to have data (health data) be kept/saved between scenes but reset upon new game start

 **Issues Encountered:**
-- Still encountering issues with the smoothness of animations and how they are being triggered, especially animations used by enemies
+- Still encountering issues with the smoothness of animations and how they are being triggered, especially animations used by enemies (WIP)
-- currently encountering a bug on certain scenes where an enemy will not properly pathfinder but will exit the nav mesh area and will attack but not track the player
+- currently encountering a bug on certain scenes where an enemy will not properly pathfinder but will exit the nav mesh area and will attack but not track the player (FIXED)
-- encountered an issue where the player loaded in a scene the player character would multiply
+- encountered an issue where the player loaded in a scene the player character would multiply (FIXED)

 **Lessons Learned:**
 - Understanding the intricacies of scene management in Unity, including proper initialization and cleanup procedures to prevent unintended behavior